 We often talk about developing a strong ‘frame’ – that is, the way you see the world and how it relates to you.
 With a strong frame, you can tackle almost anything the world throws at you.
 With a weak frame, even easy stuff can weigh down on you.

 A strong frame is powerful and helps you to move through the world in a more dynamic way.
-Whilst a weak frame leaves you lacking and feeling like you’re always struggle against something.
+Whilst a weak frame leaves you lacking and feeling like you’re always struggling against something.

 Ever feel like that?
 Read on.